What is XaaS? ( Examples, Benefits, Limitations, and Trends)

 What is XaaS?

 It is a term in cloud computing that refers to a model where services are delivered through the Internet using a pay-as-you-go pricing model.
-With this, customers can purchase only the computing resources they need and pay for them monthly.

 This type of service delivery is sometimes called “on-demand computing” or “pay-per-use computing.”